nothingislost/obsidian-codemirror-options/README.md

 - This plugin leverages the CM5 API directly which is a deprecated option.
 Obsidian will be moving to CM6 soon and this plugin will break.
 I'm not sure yet if I'll be able to make these same tweaks on CM6.

 ## Changelog

+### 0.0.4

+- Updated "Retain Active Line on Selection" to support multi-cursor selection

+### 0.0.3

+- Updated "Retain Active Line on Selection" to support multi-line selection

 ### 0.0.2